Justice Department again presses to halt Texas abortion law

 “Oklahoma staff are working overtime to care for Texas patients denied abortions,” attorneys for Planned Parenthood told the court.

-The Texas law is the nation’s biggest curb to abortion since the landmark Roe v.
-Wade decision nearly a half-century ago.
-A 1992 decision by the Supreme Court prevented states from banning abortion before viability, the point at which a fetus can survive outside the womb, around 24 weeks of pregnancy.
-But the Texas law has so far evaded being blocked by courts because of its novel enforcement scheme.

 The Biden administration sued Texas over the law last month after it went into effect.
-Texas officials have defended the restrictions, which were signed by Republican Gov. Greg Abbott in May, saying they have no ability to stop private individuals from bringing lawsuits.
+Texas officials have defended the restrictions, which were signed by Republican Gov. Greg Abbott in May and say they have no ability to stop private individuals from bringing lawsuits.